Caliope-SpeechProcessingLab/ASICAKaldiNnetRecipe/README.md

   - 2º: Place the training .kal files in info_user/control
   - 3º  Place the testing .kal files in info_user/test
   - 4º: In the terminal, run "check_format.py".
 If there are errors, please edit the .kal files
-  - 5º: Run the main script "run.py --configData --resetData --makeFeats --makeLanguageModel --makeTraining --makeTesting".
+  - 5º: Type the following command in CLI (main script): "run.py --configData --resetData --makeFeats --makeLanguageModel --makeTraining --makeTesting".
-  - 6º: Run the script "result_format.py"
+  - 6º: Type the following command in CLI: "result_format.py"

-  Now you should find the result in the folder "results".
+  Now you should find the predicted transcriptions (results) in the folder "results".

 In step 5, each argument of the python command corresponds to a "flag".
 This means that the absence or existence of these flags means the execution of a certain stage of this kaldi recipe.